JulianSamphire/ReformatCode/README.md

 -   Macros, quickly insert pre-defined text with autocomplete description
 -   Automatic calculation of windows declare types
 -   Automatic conversion of hex types
--   Automatic conversion of defines to const
+-   Automatic conversion of #Define to Const
 -   Automatic conversion of MSDN code blocks to declares
 -   An error checking feature that will notify you if the line has:
     -   mismatched parentheses
     -   missing opening parenthesis
     -   missing closing parenthesis
     -   mismatched quotes
-    -   any of the above across line continuation
+    -   any of the above across line continuation when pasting a code chunk

 ## TL;DR - Where do I go for help?

 If you read through the following and need a little help, please:

 Watch the video - https://youtu.be/IAVjh-xiO0w
+**Latest features update video - https://youtu.be/-JPjQ4Gn1bM**

 Ask questions on the forum - https://forum.xojo.com/47389-xojo-ide-reformat-code-script